 We promised local renewables.
 Now we’re delivering.

-We have 19 megawatts of renewable energy projects online, under construction, or soon to be under construction locally!
-We think that’s something worth smiling about!
+We have 19 megawatts of renewable energy projects online, under construction, or soon-to-be under construction locally.
+Learn more about where this energy comes from.

 Local renewables producing power, today